Should I contact the WJU Human Resource Department if I am seeking employment at the University?

 Should I bring in my application in person?

-You may drop your application off to the WJU receptionist, however, please note the specific job opening that you are applying for on the front of the envelope.
-Unsolicited applications will be forwarded to the Human Resource Department and will be kept on file for one year.
+We prefer electronic applications however, you may drop your application off to the WJU receptionist.
+Please note the specific job opening that you are applying for on the front of the envelope.

 How will I know the status of my application?